Safe Space to Move

 Sixth Avenue between Seventh Street and Eighth Street

 This summer, changes are being made to widen the sidewalk in front of the New Westminster Public Library’s Uptown branch and at the eastbound bus stop near Eighth Street.
-Motor vehicle lanes near Seventh Street have been re-established.
 The reallocation for walking on the north side of Sixth Avenue near Save-On Foods will be retained, consistent with the Council-approved Uptown Streetscape Vision.

-Front Street between East Columbia and Begbie Street
+Tenth Street between Seventh Avenue and London Street